OpenFn/docs/docs/manage/platform-mgmt.md

   :::note

-  Also note that OpenFn will log you out of your current session after 24 hours(without waning!).
+  Also note that OpenFn will log you out of your current session after 24 hours without warning!
 It also ensures that you are logged-out of all browser tabs, once your current login session expires.

   :::